s12v/awsbeats/README.md

 ## Build it yourself

-Build requires Go 1.10+ and Linux.
+Build requires Go 1.10+.
 You need to define Filebeat version (`v6.5.4` in this example)

 ```
 go get github.com/elastic/beats